lino-framework/book/docs/dev/index.rst

 analyst their needs.

 20. :doc:`analysis` :
-#.  :doc:`lets` : In this tutorial we write a new Lino application
+#.  :doc:`lets/index` : In this tutorial we write a new Lino application
     from scratch, with focus on some techniques for doing analysis.

 .. toctree::
    :hidden:

    analysis
-   lets
+   lets/index

 Lino design goals